About the game & Disclaimer

 - The act involves dancing that surpasses belief and credibility

-- A country from former Yugoslavia has a depressing song
+- A country from a former Eastern Bloc country has a depressing song

-- There is use of atmospheric panpipes, drums, fiddles and/or traditional dancing
+- There is use of panpipes, drums, fiddles and/or traditional dancing

 - The act uses a wind or smoke machine